Telus Optik TV

-Telus Optik TV is a product of Telus Communications, a subsidiary of Telus Corporation, that provides IPTV service in the Canadian provinces of British Columbia, Alberta, and Quebec.
+TELUS Optik TV is a product of TELUS Communications, a subsidiary of TELUS Corporation, that provides IPTV service in the Canadian provinces of British Columbia, Alberta, and Quebec.
 The service offers over 630 digital channels, including more than 100 in HD.
 Despite its name, the service is available to both Fibre To The Node (FTTN) or Fibre To The Home (FTTH) clients, with FTTN implementations using telephone lines instead of fibre optics for a portion of the connection.
 Telus launched IPTV service in November 2005 to customers in select Alberta communities.
 As of February 2017, over 1 million customers are subscribed to the Optik TV.
-Major competitors include satellite services Shaw Direct and Bell Satellite TV, as well as various cable and communications companies across British Columbia and Alberta, such as Shaw, Novus and Eastlink.
+Major competitors include satellite services Shaw Direct and Bell Satellite TV, as well as various cable and communications companies across British Columbia and Alberta, such as Rogers, Novus and Eastlink.

 Other television services

 Pik TV

-Telus Pik TV is an internet television service that offers live TV and on demand video from 125 television networks.
-Pik TV is available as an add-on to residential Telus Internet customers.
-The service is named after the pick-and-pay television model, where customers purchase channels à la carte.
+TELUS Pik TV was an internet television service that offered live TV and on demand video from 125 television networks.
+Pik TV was available as an add-on to residential Telus Internet customers.
+The service was named after the pick-and-pay television model, where customers purchase channels à la carte.

-The service is available at two pricing points:
+The service was available at two pricing points: